alicolville/Weight-Tracker/readme.txt

 = Do you have any guides / documentation? =

-Yes, I'm currently expanding my Wiki: https://github.com/yekenuk/Weight-Loss-Tracker/wiki
+Yes, I'm currently expanding my Wiki: [Weight Loss Tracker Wiki @ Github](https://github.com/yekenuk/Weight-Loss-Tracker/wiki "Weight Loss Tracker Wiki @ Github")

 = Does it create any custom mySQL tables =

-Yes it creates two.
-One to store weight information per user and another to store target weights:
+Yes it creates three:

 - WP_WS_LS_DATA_TARGETS - Stores user target data
-- WP_WS_LS_DATA - Stores weight history
+- WP_WS_LS_DATA - Store weight and measurement information per user
+- WS_LS_DATA_USER_PREFERENCES - Stores user preferences

 = What date formats doe it support? =

 Currently it supports both UK (dd/mm/yyy) and US (mm/dd/yyyy) date formats.

+= What measurement formats doe it support? =

+Currently it supports both Centimetres (CM) and Inches.

-= Does it support the Avada theme? =
+= How do I change the plugin settings? =

-Prior to version 3.0, yes, this plugin did support the Avada theme.
-However, wanting to be independent of any theme support this has now been removed.
+In WordPress Admin goto Settings.

 = How do I switch it from Metric (Kg) to Imperial (Stones / Pounds)? =